You’re in for a Gourd Time!

-Fall is officially here, and that means that it’s time to pull out the pumpkins and get in the Halloween spirit.
-Whether you’re looking to carve a spooky scene or simply want to spruce up your lawn with festive decor, visiting your local pumpkin patch is a fall activity that never gets old.
-From Culver City to Encino, we’ve rounded up some of the best Los Angeles pumpkin patches for family fun and pumpkin picking.
+Fall is officially here, and that means that it’s time to pick out the perfect pumpkin and get in the Halloween spirit.
+Whether you’re looking to carve a spooky scene or simply want to spruce up your front porch with festive decor, visiting your local pumpkin patch is a fall activity that never gets old.
+From Culver City to Pasadena, we’ve rounded up some of the best pumpkin patches in LA for family fun and pumpkin picking.

 Mr. Bones Pumpkin Patch is home to a wide range of food and fun.
-With a new food vendor each day, patrons can expect to indulge in everything from Latin cuisine to Maine lobster, depending on when they visit.
+With a variety of food vendors each day, patrons can expect to indulge in an assortment of tasty bites and treats.
 From a super slide to a straw maze, Mr. Bones features tons of kid-friendly activities—there’s even a petting zoo and a pumpkin-decorating station, ensuring that all interests are accounted for.
 Tickets are required, so be sure to plan ahead.

 Location: Culver City

 When: Sept.
 29-Oct.
 31

 Located right across from Los Alamitos Bay in South Long Beach, Pa’s Pumpkin Patch offers a huge variety of pumpkins to choose from, as well as haystacks, corn stalks and gourds.
 There is also a snack bar on site too in case the kiddos get hungry.
 After you select the perfect pumpkin, let your little ones enjoy pony rides, the petting zoo and a variety of games.
 Tickets for attractions cost $2.50 each, but the more you buy, the better the deal!

 When: Sept 30-Oct.
 31 (see calendar for blackout days)